• Skip to primary navigation

 In addition, buckwheat flour is naturally gluten-free, making it a good choice for those with gluten sensitivities.

-When baking with buckwheat flour, it is important to note that it does not rise like wheat flour.
+When baking with buckwheat flour, note that it does not rise like wheat flour.

 As a result, baked goods made with buckwheat flour may be denser than those made with wheat flour.